 In other words, if your device isn’t seeing the Fall Creators Update, it’s likely because it’s not ready for your device.

 It’s not recommended to force major feature updates, unless you know exactly what you’re doing, and you understand the implications.

 How to get the Windows 10 Fall Creators Update?

 When the Fall Creators Update arrives, and it’s ready for your device, you’ll receive a Windows Update notification asking you to review your privacy settings before downloading the update, and it’ll install as a regular update.

 On the Fall Creators Update, Windows 10 introduced new changes on how updates are delivered, so the download will be smaller and the installation will be faster than before.

 If you can’t wait, there is a number of ways to get the Windows 10 Fall Creators Update using the Media Creation Tool and Update Assistant.
 You can also download the Windows 10 ISO file with the Fall Creators Update if you want to take this route.

 What’s new on the Windows 10 Fall Creators Update?

-Although this release is not expected to be as big as version 1703, the Creators Update follow up arriving this fall will introduce a number of new features and improvements focus on overhauling the user interface, and making Windows 10 more connected with your iOS and Android devices.
+Although this release is not expected to be as big as version 1703, the Fall Creators Update follow up arriving this fall will introduce a number of new features and improvements focus on overhauling the user interface, and making Windows 10 more connected with your iOS and Android devices.

 On the Fall Creators Update, Microsoft is introducing a new design language system officially known as “Microsoft Fluent Design System” (formerly known as Project Neon).

 The new system brings transparency, blur, and new animation effects to deliver a more intuitive, responsive, and inclusive cross-device experiences and interactions.

 This release is also focus to make other devices, such as your iPhone and Android phone to work better with Windows 10.
 Starting with the Fall update, the OS will connect to the Microsoft Graph to provide a connectivity glue with other devices.